andrasq/node-coprocess/README.md

 Data Transfer Api
 ----------------

+Emitted events are one-way, they are sent to the remote process without any acknowledgement expected or waited for.
+However, events and calls are sent in order, so receipt of a batch of events can be confirmed with a single handshaken `call` at the end.

 ### coproc.emit( event [, value [...]] )

 Emit a named event and optional value(s) to the registered event listener.
 Emit can pass zero, one, or multiple arguments.
 Events are sent back-to-back in order, no response is returned or expected.
-Note that events and calls are sent and dispatched in order, so receipt of a batch of events can be confirmed with a single `call` after the batch.
+Note that events and calls are sent and dispatched in order.

 Events not listened for are silently discarded.
 The `'error'` event is reserved, but currently unused.